astonastonaston/peract/README.md

 tensorboard --logdir={framework.logdir}
 ```

+If you enabled wandb logging, you can see the logged metrics (losses, etc) on your wandb watchboard at the moment.

 #### Multi-Camera settings
 If you want to customize your own camera configs or try more cameras, you can modify the environment files under `tasks/` to override the default configs, and import them in `train.py`, or `eval.py`, or `replay_tools/replay_trajectory.py` depending on your needs.
 For instance, if you want to train PushCube-v1 with 4 cameras, you can simply modify `tasks/push_cube.py` to include 4 cameras (which is already the case), and then import it in `replay_tools/replay_trajectory.py` (to generate demonstrations) and `train.py` (to train).